(alternatively type

-The Remnote community is a place where like-minded students, learners, and professionals share RemNote articles, flashcards and publish articles.
+The RemNote Community is a place where like-minded students, learners, and professionals share RemNote documents and flashcards.

 To ensure high-quality documents and a thriving learning environment, we've created this concise guide to help you write great shared documents.
 We encourage you to contribute and remember, sharing is caring!
 Learn more how to share RemNote documents here.